-Strung out along a 12km ridge, with steep forested hillsides falling away in all directions, the Himachal capital is one of India's most popular hill resorts, buzzing with a happy flow of heat-escaping Indian vacationers.
-For some visitors the attraction is perusing a dwindling series of relics from Shimla's previous incarnation as the summer capital of British India.
+Strung out along a ridge with steep forested hillsides falling away in all directions, the Himachal capital is one of India's most popular hill resorts, buzzing with a happy flow of heat-escaping Indian vacationers.
 Traffic is banned from the central part of town, so walking is pleasant – even when huffing and puffing uphill.
 The long, winding main street, The Mall, runs east and west just below the spine of the hill.
-South of it, the maze-like alleys and stairways of the bustling bazaar cascade steeply down to traffic-infested Cart Rd.
+South of it, the maze-like alleys and stairways of the bustling bazaar cascade steeply down to Cart Rd.

 From mid-July to mid-September Shimla is frequently wreathed in cloud, and from January it often gets a carpeting of snow.
 November is cold but clear with a distant horizon of Himalayan peaks sometimes visible from The Ridge.